RaselHossain79/OWASP-TOP-10/README.md

-# OWASP Top 10 Learning Notes
+# SQL Injection Notes

-This repository contains my practical notes and lab exercises for **OWASP Top 10 Web Application Security Risks**.
+This repository contains my practical notes and lab exercises for **SQL Injection Web Application Security Risks**.
 The labs are based on **PortSwigger Web Security Academy** and other learning platforms.

 ---